"No Holding Back FileMaker Blogging"

 Tuesday, July 13, 2021

-Scripting a change log table has been around since script triggers were introduced in FileMaker 10.
+Scripting a change log (Audit Log) table has been around since script triggers were introduced in FileMaker 10.
 But, do you know the right way to script a field modification log?
 I've been programming them for years and have gone through every version of them and have settled on what I'm going to cover today.
 We'll start off with the wrong way to script an event log so you can get some perspective but will end up with a dynamic solution that can be copied and pasted from FileMaker file to FileMaker file.

 Scripted Change Log